legowerewolf/AO3-themes/src/components/README.md

 Provides classes and structure for displaying text messaging.
 Currently looks like the Android Messages app, but more styles will be on the way.

+> Tip: Colors available are: red, blue, teal, green, yellow, orange.
+Suggest more by creating an [issue](https://github.com/legowerewolf/AO3-themes/issues) with a name and a color code.

 _Example:_

 ```html